-Unlike water/methanol injection, this kit cools an intercooler via evaporation from the outside.
+Unlike water/methanol injection, this kit cools any cooler via evaporation from the outside.
 It differs from cryo (i.e. "freezing gas") spray in that it eliminates heat build up over time vs. intervening briefly at the last second.
 This makes it valuable for hard street, rally, and some roadcourse work vs. drag strip duty.
+When you've already "done everything", it's time to regulate.
+And, if you haven't got the budget for an all out cooling system, this package will take the edge off easily and practically.

 While under boost, an intercooler functions mostly as a heatsink.
 Intake air raises core temperature faster than the core can radiate it back into the atmosphere.
-Heat steadly "soaks" the core and reduces intercooling in the process.
+Heat steadily "soaks" the core and reduces intercooling in the process.
 After a point, the intercooler stops cooling the air completely.
-IATs soar, and performance drops.
-PeaceKeeper steps up your game with a plumbing package designed for distilled water (summer), windshield washer fluid (all season), or typical 50/50 water/meth injection brew (winter).
+IATs soar and performance drops.
+PeaceKeeper steps up your game with a plumbing package designed for distilled water (hot summer), windshield washer fluid (all season), or typical 50/50 water/meth injection brew (cold winter).

-Each PeaceKeeper kit comes complete with a pump, check valve, spray nozzles, flexible hose, tank tap fitting, and basic wiring.
+Each PeaceKeeper kit comes complete with a pump (1.25A/15W), seven spray tees, seven nozzles (total of 270cc/minute flow), mounting hardware, over 15' of flexible hose, checkvalve, and tank tap.
 Switching it is up to you.
 We suggest a Boost Trigga, if you anticipate periodic heavy boost with brief cooling intervals.
 For the ultimate in automated precision, combine with the incredible Cortex EBC!

 With the Cortex EBC controlling the PeaceKeeper, USRT uses the following control scheme: